Accounting Methods & Periods: Including Form 3115

 When do you file Form 3115?
 What regulations allow variations between financial and tax reporting?
 When it comes to accounting methods, questions like these are common among tax professionals.

-This course provides participants with an overview of the various factors considered for the determination of the proper accounting method (such as cash, accrual) and provides detailed examples of court rulings and client examples (for specific industries) involving each.
+This self-study course provides you with an overview of the various factors considered for the determination of the proper accounting method (such as cash, accrual) and provides detailed examples of court rulings and client examples (for specific industries).

-Then, the course discusses accounting periods, and considerations for changes in the accounting period of an entity.
-Lastly, there is a case study and example tax forms to highlight how to identify which IRS Revenue Procedures are applicable to a given client situation, as well as how and when to prepare the Form 3115.
-This course incorporates impacts from the Tax Cuts and Jobs Act.
+In addition, the course provides a case study and example tax forms to highlight how to identify which IRS Revenue Procedures are applicable to a given client situation, as well as how and when to prepare the Form 3115.

 When you complete this course you will be able to:

 - Recognize when the use of the cash metRecognize when the use of the cash method is appropriate.

 - Understand and apply the basic rules for a change in accounting method.